SOLAR PHOTOVOLTAIC

 While solar panels and batteries are almost silent, the cooling fans for the inverters that convert electricity for transmission to the local electricity grid and battery storage containers produce a low decibel noise when operational.
 These units are usually sited away from the site boundaries so inaudible to local residents and passers-by.

-With no moving parts or liquids, solar farms are considered an incredibly reliable and safe technology.
-In fact, once operational, maintenance is largely restricted to cleaning panels and mowing the grass in front of panels if the site isn’t grazed by sheep.
 Further, without concrete foundations, a solar farm is a lightweight installation that is easily dismantled and removed at the end of projects operational lifetime, leaving no lasting imprint on the land barring the additional planting and wildlife habitats created as part of the project.
 There is a growing market for solar panel recycling and it is expected that almost all materials used on the project will be recycled after dismantling.

 1